gastronleroux/Pyamu/README.md

 # Pyamu

-Compilation of university tasks and projects done in python
+Compilation of university tasks and projects done in python.

 ## Installation and Setup Instructions